10th Dáil: Graphical representation

 This is a graphical comparison of party strengths in the 10th Dáil from June 1938.
 This was not the official seating plan.

 Ceann Comhairle

 On 30 June 1938, Frank Fahy (FF), who had served as Ceann Comhairle since 1932, was proposed by Éamon de Valera and seconded by Donnchadh Ó Briain for the position, and was elected without a vote.

 TDs by constituency

-The list of the 138 TDs by Dáil constituency.
+The 138 TDs elected at the 1938 general election are listed by Dáil constituency.